sveltejs/svelte/site/content/blog/2022-08-01-whats-new-in-svelte-august-2022.md

 There's a lot to cover this month... big changes are coming to SvelteKit's design before 1.0 can be completed.
 If you haven't already, check out Rich's Discussion, [Fixing `load`, and tightening up SvelteKit's design before 1.0 #5748](https://github.com/sveltejs/kit/discussions/5748).

-Also, [@dummdidumm](https://github.com/dummdidumm) (Simon H) [has joined Vercel to work on Svelte full-time](https://twitter.com/dummdidumm_/status/1549041206348222464)!
-We're super excited to have another maintainer now dedicated to working on Svelte and SvelteKit.
+Also, [@dummdidumm](https://github.com/dummdidumm) (Simon H) [has joined Vercel to work on Svelte full-time](https://twitter.com/dummdidumm_/status/1549041206348222464) and [@tcc-sejohnson](https://github.com/tcc-sejohnson) has joined the group of SvelteKit maintainers!
+We're super excited to have additional maintainers now dedicated to working on Svelte and SvelteKit and have already been noticing their impact.
+July was the third largest month for SvelteKit changes since its inception!

 Now onto the rest of the updates...